 Traditionally, the trees were pruned very hard every winter to ugly stubs in order to create a mass of bloom on straight stems fanning out from the pruning point, but these days we tend to appreciate more the natural shape of the tree left to its own devices, pruning only to shape wayward or congested branches, and making all cuts flush with the main stem or another branch.
 The leaves turn to pretty golden and red tints in autumn in Sydney, and all-in-all, the crepe myrtle is a good choice for a small garden.
 They grow best in full sun and such a position will minimise problems of powdery mildew, which older varieties were subject to in our humid summers.
 Newer types (such as the 'Indian Summer' hybrids, which cross Lagerstroemia indica with lagerstroemia fauriei, and which are named for North American Indian tribes) are supposedly resistant to this fungal disease.
 Avoid disturbing the surface roots or trunk of the tree with a whipper snipper or lawnmower, as this may result in suckering.
 If this happens, the suckers should be cut off as low down as possible.
 It is probably best not to have grass growing up to the trunk, to avoid this problem.

 Another set of interesting hybrids is the Diamonds in the Dark series, which have become available in recent times.
 These specimens are more compact than the traditional tree-like crepe myrtles and they grow to around 3 m in height and 2.5 m in width.
 The leaves really are almost black and there are various different coloured flowers available - white, pinks, reds and purples can be obtained.
 These plants are suitable for hedges or as a background for a mixed border.
-Their amazing foliage colour will be maintained best in full sun.
+Sadly, I haven't had much luck with these ones.
+Gardening friends have told me the red one does quite well.

 Branches of crepe myrtle in bloom can make spectacular arrangements in a large vase!